trocco-io/embulk-filter-lambda/README.md

 # Lambda filter plugin for Embulk

 ## Overview
 filter though AWS lambda function.
 Each record is passed to the lambda function.
+Lambda function is expected to return JSON.
+These returned data is structured jsonpath and schema information.

 Use case is filtering data by:
 - API's that do not have a embulk plugin